tjtelan/tjtelan.github.io/content/blog/virtualbox-headless-mode-on-windows-7.md

 ## Purpose

 This specific VM configuration is FreeBSD 8.2 w/ ZFS on root.
-I don't have the time to set it up from scratch, but I'm currently using the newest ZFS version available on [this site][mfsBSD] (v28, special edition).
+I don't have the time to set it up from scratch, but I'm currently using the newest ZFS version available on [this site](https://mfsbsd.vx.sk/) (v28, special edition).

 I'm only planning on using this VM for SSH for a persistent irc connection.
 I also want this to start automatically at Win7's boot.